 In 1995, Hines Fiber Recovery and Processing, Inc. was founded to process wood waster into boiler fuel.

 In August 2005, HTI started a flatbed/longhaul division with 6 trucks which grew to include 45 trucks operating mostly in the southeastern US.
 In January 2006, HTI began a log haul operation consisting of 5 trucks which expanded to 11 trucks.
 In October 2007, HTI purchased a Winnfield, Louisiana company that added 11 trucks.

-Billy Hines was featured in the April 2008 cover story of the Arkansas Trucking Report (Adobe Acrobat format, 1,003,649 bytes).
+Billy Hines was featured in the April 2008 cover story of the Arkansas Trucking Report ( Open PDF of Story, obtain PDF Viewer, if needed ).
 Hines Trucking was named "Best Trucking Company" for 2008 and for 2009 in the Arkansas Business magazine's "Best of Business Awards".